MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-troubleshoot.md

 **(AADSTS70002: Error validating credentials.
 AADSTS50053: You've tried to sign in too many times with an incorrect user ID or password)**

-If you are using Power BI Embedded and utilizing Azure AD Direct Authentication, and you are receiving messages logging in such as ***error:unauthorized_client,error_description:AADSTS70002: Error validating credentials.
+If you are using Power BI Embedded and utilizing Azure AD Direct Authentication, and you are receiving messages logging in such as ***error:unauthorized_client, error_description:AADSTS70002: Error validating credentials.
 AADSTS50053: You've tried to sign in too many times with an incorrect user ID or password***, that is because direct authentication has been turned off as of 6/14/2018 by default.

 There is a way to turn this back on using an [Azure AD Policy](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/configure-authentication-for-federated-users-portal#enable-direct-authentication-for-legacy-applications) that can either be scoped to the organization or a [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-application-objects#service-principal-object).